Anonym-tsk/MMM-Volume/README.md

   module: "MMM-Volume",
   position: "top_left", // It is meaningless. but you should set.
   config: {
-    usePresetScript: "ALSA", // "OSX" or "ALSA" is supported by default.
+    usePresetScript: "ALSA", // "ALSA" is supported by default.
     volumeOnStart: 50,
   }
 },